How to Create Transparent 3D Printed Parts With Clear Resin

 Use the following finishing methods to create transparent 3D printed parts for a variety of applications, from optics to light pipes to fluidics.
 Methods range from quick solutions for adequate transparency, to niche techniques for creating optically clear parts.

 Formlabs Clear Resin is ideal for showing internal details, housing LEDs, or creating windows.
-Formlabs and our customers have used Clear Resin to create a completely optically clear lens for a fully 3D printed camera, tiles for a Fresnel lens installation in Times Square, millifluidic devices, and more.
+Formlabs and our customers have used Clear Resin to create a completely optically clear lens for a fully 3D printed camera, tiles for a Fresnel lens installation in Times Square, light pipes, millifluidic devices, and more.

 Methods for Post-Processing Clear 3D Prints